-- Features allowed pursuant to FDOH rule, such as in-ground nitrogen-reducing biofilters (media layer systems) - Features consistent with and identified in the FDOH Florida Onsite System Nitrogen Removal Strategy Studies report, such as in-tank nitrogen-reducing biofilters - Other FDOH-approved treatment systems capable of meeting or exceeding the NSF International (formerly National Sanitation Foundation [NSF]) Standard 245 nitrogen removal rate before disposing the wastewater in the drain field, such as aerobic treatment units (ATU) and performance-based treatment systems (PBTS).
-For FDOH-approved treatment systems that meet NSF 245, but do not meet or exceed the minimum treatment level expected from the in-ground nitrogen-reducing biofilters, the drain fields, at minimum, shall be installed with a 24-inch separation between the bottom of the drain field and the seasonal high-water table.
+- Features allowed pursuant to FDOH rule, such as in-ground nitrogen-reducing biofilters (media layer systems) - Features consistent with and identified in the FDOH Florida Onsite System Nitrogen Removal Strategy Studies report, such as in-tank nitrogen-reducing biofilters - Other FDOH-approved treatment systems capable of meeting or exceeding the NSF International (NSF) Standard 245 nitrogen removal rate before disposing the wastewater in the drain field, such as aerobic treatment units (ATU) and performance-based treatment systems (PBTS).
+For FDOH-approved treatment systems that meet NSF 245, but do not meet or exceed the minimum treatment level expected from the in-ground nitrogen-reducing biofilters, the drain fields, at minimum, shall be installed with a 24inch separation between the bottom of the drain field and the seasonal high-water table.

-D.1.2 Modification and Repair of Existing OSTDS
+D.1.2 Modification or Repair of Existing OSTDS